AlexanderWyss/discord-bot-node/README.md

 ## Web UI
 The Web UI can be used by multiple Users concurrently.
 ![Web UI](https://raw.githubusercontent.com/AlexanderWyss/README-assets/master/discord-bot-node-web-ui.png)

+## Slash Commands
+The slash commands must initially be register with !RegisterCommands.
+This must be done per guild.

 ### Keyboard Shortcuts:
 * `<ctrl> + f` Focus search